 Our kids (both cats and dogs) are constantly doing fun things.
 Just watching them sometimes rewards us with humorous moments that you can’t find anywhere else.
+And that’s the wonderful thing about being a pet owner!
+They just live their lives the way they want to.
+My dog doesn’t know how silly she looks sleeping on her back, she just does it because she finds it comfortable!
+Plus, if your dog sleeps on their back it’s a good thing which as yet another win!
+My cats don’t know how funny it is when they lose their minds over a small red laser dot, they just want to catch the darn thing!
 For example, when I bring Reese’s food up in the morning, she jumps up and down like crazy and barks insanely.
 The fact that she’s part beagle makes things even funnier.
 If you can imagine the ears swinging around wildly, the tongue lolling about in her mouth, the wild jumping, and barking (sometimes a horrible screaming noise) all at the same time, you have to admit that it’s pretty funny.
 (Contrasted with Reese, Shelby whines what sounds like, “I love momma” while she sits quietly for her food.)

 Every one of the animals has something funny they do.
 They don’t do it every day-the trick would cease to be funny if they did.
 The various activities change with time, so nothing ever gets really dull.
 Smucker has decided that dad’s boots smell extra good.
 I can’t sit down to put my boots on before work without him sticking his head and sometimes most of his body into my boots.